This past summer I have been a woman on a mission.

 This outbuilding is cute and full of charm all on its own.
 I love all of the pretty décor things they’ve done to add a touch of unique beauty to it.

-But the whitewash certainly helps drive their theme home.
+However, the whitewash certainly helps drive their theme home.
 So if you have an outbuilding, you could very easily add some rustic charm to it as well with very little expense attached.
 And it would help to reflect heat on your outbuilding as well.

-So there you have it, guys.
+There you have it, guys.
 I hope after reading this you feel much better informed on why whitewashing was so brilliant a few decades ago and why it could still be a great option for you today as well.